 For the purposes of this Recommended Standard, the following definitions and conventions apply.
 Many other terms that pertain to specific items are defined in the appropriate sections.

-An integer is denoted by an italic upper or lower case letter without accent e.g. a.
+An integer is denoted by an italic upper or lower case letter without accent, e.g., a.

 A single bit is denoted by a letter with a single dot accent e.g. a.
 Boldface type is used to indicate a binary vector, i.e., a sequence of bits.
 An uppercase boldface letter identifies a binary vector of fixed length, e.g., B; a lower case boldface letter identifies a binary vector of variable length, e.g., b.
 A binary vector consisting of all ‘0’ bits is denoted by a boldface 0 i.e. 0.
 In this document, all fixed length binary vectors have the same length.
 A binary vector of length zero is denoted by ∅.
 Binary vectors that have fixed bit values are denoted with single quotes e.g. ‘10010’.

 When relevant, a time index t is included as subscript.
-E.g. Ct indicates a fixed-length binary vector that may change depending on time index t.
+E.g. Ct indicates a fixed-length binary vector that is computed on time index t.
 The time index refers to the sequence number of the input binary vector rather than an absolute time.

 A subscript is also used to identify a bit within a binary vector.
 E.g., ai indicates the bit in position i of binary vector a.
 It is clear from context whether a subscript refers to a time index or a bit position within a binary vector.